Saag Aloo with Frozen Spinach Recipe (Vegetarian)

 Instructions

-- In another pot (or the same pot, just cleaned out), add the coconut oil, onions, and garlic.
-Cook on low heat for 5 minutes until vegetables start to become translucent.
-Add the cumin seed, garam masala, cumin powder, ginger, turmeric, chili flakes, salt and black pepper.
+- Add the potatoes back to the pot.
+Sprinkle in the cumin seed, garam masala, cumin powder, ginger, turmeric, chili flakes, salt and black pepper.
 Cook for 2-3 minutes, stirring well so the onion and garlic are coated in the spice.
-Add the frozen spinach, water, and bring to a boil.
-Reduce heat to low then allow spinach to cook for 15 minutes.

-- Using an immersion blender, blend the spinach and onion mixture until it creamy.
-Add the cooked potatoes and coconut milk, and simmer for an additional 10 minutes until the saag is warmed all the way through.
-Taste and adjust seasonings, adding more salt, pepper, or chili flakes as desired.
+- Add the coconut milk, and simmer for an additional 15 minutes until the saag is warmed all the way through.

 Notes